Rm

 the backup command line, or a file could be backed up first and then

-excluded later. --excluded can be combined with other rm options.
+excluded later. --ex can be combined with other rm options.

 While wildcards are not permitted on the rm command line,